Valley of the Kings: Twenty-first Dynasty and the decline of the necropolis

 By the end of the New Kingdom, Egypt had entered a long period of political and economic decline.
 The priests at Thebes grew more powerful, and they effectively administered Upper Egypt, while kings ruling from Tanis controlled Lower Egypt.
 Some attempt at using the open tombs was made at the start of the Twenty-first Dynasty, with the High Priest of Amun, Pinedjem I, adding his cartouche to KV4.
 The Valley began to be heavily plundered, so during the Twenty-first Dynasty the priests of Amun opened most of the tombs and moved the mummies into three tombs in order to better protect them.
-They removed most of the treasure in order to further protect the bodies from robbers.
+Most of the treasure was removed from the tombs.
 Most of these were later moved to a single cache near Deir el-Bahari (known as TT320).
-Located in the cliffs overlooking Hatshepsut's famous temple, this mass reburial contained a large number of royal mummies.
+Located in the cliffs overlooking the Mortuary Temple of Hatshepsut, this mass reburial contained a large number of royal mummies.
 They were found in a great state of disorder, many placed in other's coffins, and several are still unidentified.
 Other mummies were moved to the tomb of Amenhotep II, where over a dozen mummies, many of them royal, were later relocated.

 During the later Third Intermediate Period and later periods, intrusive burials were introduced into many of the open tombs.
 In Coptic times, some of the tombs were used as churches, stables, and even houses.